YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 **Exercise - Replication**

-Because replication builds on journaling, use the directory myApp created above.
+Because replication builds on journaling, use the directory exDir created above.
 Enhance the shell script gtmenv to assign values to two more environment variables, gtm_repl_instance and gtm_repl_instname. gtm_repl_instance is the name of a replication instance file where a replicated instance stores information about the state of replication and gtm_repl_instance is the name of an instance – in this case, dummy, but we will change it as we create copies of the instances.

 .. parsed-literal::
-   gtmuser@gtmworkshop:~$ cd myApp ; cat gtmenv
+   gtmuser@gtmworkshop:~$ cd exDir ; cat gtmenv
    export gtm_dist=/usr/lib/fis-gtm/V6.2-000_x86_64
-   export gtmgbldir=$HOME/myApp/gtm.gld
+   export gtmgbldir=$HOME/exDir/gtm.gld
    export gtm_log=/tmp/fis-gtm/V6.2-000_x86_64
    export gtm_tmp=$gtm_log
    export gtm_principal_editing=EDITING
-   export gtm_repl_instance=$HOME/myApp/gtm.repl
+   export gtm_repl_instance=$HOME/exDir/gtm.repl
    export gtm_repl_instname=dummy
-   export gtmroutines="$HOME/myApp* $gtm_dist/libgtmutil.so"
+   export gtmroutines="$HOME/exDir* $gtm_dist/libgtmutil.so"
    mkdir -p $gtm_tmp
    alias mumps=$gtm_dist/mumps
    alias mupip=$gtm_dist/mupip